 That surprise can take several forms.
 The first is the scorch marks left as the wire shorts out (It may or may not burn your boat to the waterline!).
 The second is the yard bill for fixing a simple switch problem without a wiring diagram.
 Without a wiring diagram to tell the electrician where the wires go, the pro might have to trace the route each wire takes to find the right one.
 This job could take several hours for a complicated circuit.
 Hours that you are paying for.

-Making an Electrical Diagram
+Making an Electrical Diagram for your boat

 To map your system, first you need to find out what equipment is installed on your boat and where it is connected.
 Armed with a simple multimeter available from Radio Shack, you can figure out your own wiring diagram.
 First, disconnect the electrical power and access the back of the electrical panel.
 Set your meter to resistance, and attach a long wire to one side of the meter.
 Disconnect each wire one at a time on your wiring panel and check the other end to see where the wire goes.
 If you disconnect a wire at both ends there is no possibility that stray current can backfeed to your meter or that a circuit can be established by wires back feeding through the grounded side of the system.
 When you have found both ends of each wire and they check out, draw the lines on your wiring diagram.
 (If you really want to make future work simple get number tags from your marine electrical supplier and install numbers on each wire as well as drawing your wiring diagram.)
 Eventually, you will come up with a complete diagram.
 You might also find some wires connected to nothing at all.